Zhogolev/Demo-for-jarsoft/README.md

 ##In browser

-Once server started and project deployd you can find the app in browser.
+Once server started and project deployed you can find the app in browser.